adeshpande3/Machine-Learning-Links-And-Lessons-Learned/README.md

 ## Deep Learning Frameworks

-* Keras - My friend and I have a joke where we say that you’ll have a greater number of lines in your code just doing Keras imports, compared to the actual code because the functions are so incredibly high level.
+* [Keras](https://keras.io/) - My friend and I have a joke where we say that you’ll have a greater number of lines in your code just doing Keras imports, compared to the actual code because the functions are so incredibly high level.
 Like seriously.
 You could load a pretrained network and finetune it on your own task in like 6 lines.
 It’s incredible.
 This is definitely the framework I use for hackathons and when I’m in a time crunch, but I think if you really really want to learn ML and DL, relying on Keras’s nice API might not be the best call.
-* Tensorflow - Honestly I think it has the steepest learning curve
+* [Tensorflow](https://www.tensorflow.org/) - Honestly I think it has the steepest learning curve
-* Torch - 2015 was definitely the year of Torch, but unless you really want to learn Lua, PyTorch is probably the way to go now.
+* [Torch](http://torch.ch/) - 2015 was definitely the year of Torch, but unless you really want to learn Lua, PyTorch is probably the way to go now.
 However, there’s a lot of good documentation and tutorials associated with Torch, so that’s a good upside.
-* PyTorch - My other friend and I have this joke where we say that if you’re running into a bug in PyTorch, you could probably read the entirety of PyTorch’s documentation in less than 2 hours and you still wouldn’t find your answer LOL.
+* [PyTorch](http://pytorch.org/) - My other friend and I have this joke where we say that if you’re running into a bug in PyTorch, you could probably read the entirety of PyTorch’s documentation in less than 2 hours and you still wouldn’t find your answer LOL.
 But honestly, so many AI researchers have been raving about it, so it’s definitely worth giving it a shot even though it’s still pretty young.
 I think Tensorflow and PyTorch will be the 2 frameworks that will start to take over the DL framework space.
-* Caffe
+* [Caffe](http://caffe.berkeleyvision.org/) and [Caffe2](https://caffe2.ai/) - Never played around with Caffe, but this was one of the first deep learning libraries out there.
+Caffe2 is notable because it's the production framework that Facebook uses to serve its models.
+[According to Soumith Chintala](https://www.oreilly.com/ideas/why-ai-and-machine-learning-researchers-are-beginning-to-embrace-pytorch), researchers at Facebook will try out new models and research ideas using PyTorch and will deploy using Caffe2.

 ## CNNs